Retiring in Dubai: a complete guide

 • The average cost per square foot for real estate in Dubai ranges from approximately $200 to $950, depending on location and property type.

-• Finding a financial advisor can help you ensure that you prepare adequately for retirement.
+• Working with a financial advisor can help you ensure that you prepare adequately for retirement.

-What are the pros and cons of retiring in Dubai?
+What are the pros and cons of retiring in Dubai from the US?

 The most populous city in the United Arab Emirates, Dubai is a luxurious haven for those looking to spend their golden years in the Middle East.